 Here is the good news though:

 I bet you have what it takes, because it seems like you reeeeaaally want to write.
 Otherwise you wouldn’t be looking for writing advice on the internet and reading this page down until this point.

 And chances are you have talent, because when people love an activity, they are often good at it.

 And from now on, if you want, you have an additional ace up your sleeve: This blog is here for you, ready to support you!

 No matter whether you write novels, short stories, screenplays, dramas, poetry or anything else fiction-related, no matter what’s your genre.

-Imagine people reading your stories eagerly and applauding you, the writer.
+Imagine people reading your stories eagerly and applauding you.
 Getting the right advice will be a shortcut for you to becoming that great storyteller.
 And ultimately, you just have to do it.
-You have to take action and write.
+You have to sit down on your butt on a regular basis and write.